brynnb/idlequest/README.md

 ## Backlog

-- The race/class/deity combinations pull in descriptions from eqstr_us.txt.
+* The race/class/deity combinations pull in descriptions from eqstr_us.txt.
 Some of these are already organized into JSON but there are so many possible combinations and not all of them have organized.
 This is a low priority nice-to-have so putting it off for now.
+* Sqlite database I'm importing data into it using TEXT type for every field, I should probably import the actual table structures, which might also require some code updates because there are places that accommdated stuff being string which I thought was an artifact of legacy code but it may have possibly just been my mistake.

 ## Resources